2024-learn/dns-deep-dive/README.md

       - CloudFlare: 1.1.1.1
       - Quad9: 9.9.9.9
     - There are some differences between DNS resolvers:
-      - Some resolvers support EDNS0 (An extension ti the DNS protocol) whereas some others do not.
+      - Some resolvers support EDNS0 (An extension to the DNS protocol) whereas some others do not.
-      - Many resolvers support ngative caching but not all
+      - Many resolvers support negative caching but not all
       - Not all resolvers use the same method in choosing which name servers to contact.
         - The majority of DNS resolvers use a technique called smooth round trip time (SRTT), which is based on the lowest latency
         - Other resolvers select name servers at random
-    - Analogy: A customer service rep who keeps providing us with different phone numbers until you finally get to the right depeartment
+    - Analogy: A customer service rep who keeps providing us with different phone numbers until you finally get to the right department
   - __Iterative Name Resolution:__
     - There are two main resolution types of DNS: Iterative and Recursive.
-    - The server's referal includes every single name server contained in its local data.
+    - The server's referral includes every single name server contained in its local data.
 It is up to the client to choose which name server to contact next.
       - Let's say we have a client that sends a DNS query to a server requesting information about a specific domain name.
       - The queried server looks for the requested information on its own local data and if it doesn't have the answer there, it returns a referral containing the names and addresses of the name servers closest to the domain name in the request to allow the resolution process to continue.
     - In iterative resolution, it is the CLIENT's responsibility to keep querying servers until the required information is obtained.